opencast/opencast/docs/guides/developer/docs/asset-manager.md

 -------
 The AssetManager consists of the following modules:

-- `matterhorn-asset-manager-api`
+- `asset-manager-api`
 An API module defining the core AssetManager functions, properties and the query language.
-- `matterhorn-asset-manager-impl`
+- `asset-manager-impl`
 The default implementation of the AssetManager as an OSGi service, containing the storage API for pluggable asset stores.
-- `matterhorn-asset-manager-storage-fs`
+- `asset-manager-storage-fs`
 The default  implementation of the AssetStore.
-Depends on matterhorn-asset-manager-impl.
+Depends on asset-manager-impl.
-- `matterhorn-asset-manager-util`
+- `asset-manager-util`
 Additional functionality for the AssetManager providing utilities such as starting workflows on archived snapshots, etc.
-- `matterhorn-asset-manager-workflowoperation`
+- `asset-manager-workflowoperation`
 A workflow operation handler to take media package snapshots of a media package from inside a running workflow.

 High Level View